Spitfire-Frozone/Phd-Markdowns/VHbb_WSMakerHbbstat_Part2.md

 mv output/SMVHVZ_2019_MVA_mc16ade_v03_baseline.140ifb-0L-ade-baseline_fullRes_VHbb_140ifb-0L-ade-baseline_0_mc16ade_Systs_mva output/140ifb-0L-ade-baseline

 ~~~
-# Investigation of different binning regimes
+# Investigation of different binning regimes with Significances
 We also want to change the binning for some of the control regions.
 This is done in binning_vhbbrun2.cpp .We have too many bins.
 Taking the convention CRLow high-ptv/CRLow Extreme-ptv/CRHigh high-ptv/CRHigh Extreme-ptv we currently have <6/<6/<6/<6 bins which ends up with 5/4/5/4.
 This ends up with too few events in the bins of CRLow Extreme-ptv.
 Also, since 1L have got good significance with fewer bins we want to try two regimes.

 - 1/1/1/1 and